home-assistant/home-assistant.io/source/developers/websocket_api.markdown

 footer: true
 ---

 Home Assistant contains a websocket API.
-This API can be used to stream information from the Home Assistant server to any client that implements websockets.
+This API can be used to stream information from a Home Assistant instance to any client that implements websockets.
 Implementations in different languages:

  - [JavaScript](https://github.com/home-assistant/home-assistant-js-websocket) - powers the frontend

+Connect your websocket implementation to `ws://localhost:8123/api/websocket`.

-# {% linkable_title Server states %}
+## {% linkable_title Server states %}

  1. Client connects
  2. Authentication phase starts